 The North Yorkshire Moors Railway (NYMR) is one of the UK’s most popular historic railways.
 For this reason, hundreds of thousands of passengers travel on the line annually.
 Vintage steam and diesel trains haul passenger trains 18 miles over the North Yorkshire Moors.
 The railway runs from Pickering through Levisham, Newton Dale and Goathland to Grosmont.
 Trains then run on Network Rail track for a further 6 miles through to Whitby.

 Closed in 1965, the Pickering to Whitby line was a victim of Dr Beeching’s infamous report.
-Formed shortly afterwards was the North Yorkshire Moors Railway Preservation Society.
+Shortly after the railway closed, the North Yorkshire Moors Railway Preservation Society was formed.
 Finally, the current organisation, the North Yorkshire Moors Railway opened in 1973.

 – Walk from Pickering to Levisham Village and then down to Levisham Station, catch the train back to Pickering.